theflyingape/bilh-edi-devops/content/index.md

   target: _blank
   to: https://openexchange.intersystems.com/?categories=Developer-Environment,Frameworks,Integration,Solutions,Technology-Example&work-with=Ensemble&industries=Healthcare&sort=d.desc
   ---
-  Explore rapid innovation enabled by open-source development within scope and business motivators.
+  Explore rapid innovation enabled by open-source development: enhances the scope of our team development service catalog and aligns with the business motivators to solve data orchestrations critical for success.
   :::
   :::

 #title
-Help
+About

 #description
-The content here describes what you can do here on & off this main portal.
-Much more follows in the EDI DevOps content pages.
+The topics below describe what you can do on & off this main portal.
+Much more systems, development, and operational details follow in the EDI DevOps content.

 #links
   :::u-button